Terms and conditionsThese terms and conditions should be read in conjunction with our Learner FAQs

 Self-directed learning module

-Certificates can only be issued for Learners who have submitted a completed and signed worksheet that has been marked as correct.
+Certificates can only be issued for learners who have submitted completed and signed worksheets that has been marked as correct.

-If not submitted at the beginning of the training session, self-directed learning module worksheets must be handed in on another day within three months of the training session.
+If not submitted at the beginning of the training session, Self-directed Learning Module Worksheets must be handed in on another day within one month of the training session.

 What to expect during your training session